 12. Play glow-in-the-dark bowling.

-Summer science experiments are some of the best kids activities!
+Summer science experiments are some of the best kids’ activities!
+You’ll need vinegar, baking soda, balloons, and empty water bottles.

 Using a funnel, fill an old water bottle about 1/3 of the way full with vinegar.
 Dry the funnel, and use it to pour baking soda into a balloon.
 Fill the balloon up halfway with baking soda.